 Elms is one of five SEMH with LD Schools in Kent.
 There are two SEMH Secondary schools, which cater for pupils who have the potential to achieve a Grade C/4 or above in Maths and English at GCSE.
 The SEMH with LD schools cater for pupils who have learning difficulties along with SEMH difficulties and those pupils routinely take exams in Maths and English to Entry Level.
 Some of our more able pupils take Maths and English Functional Skills at Level 1 and, in some instances, Level 2 or GCSE.
 They also take exams in Science and Computer Science.
 Pupils take GCSE courses in Art and BTec in Catering and they have opportunities to study DT or Humanities and MFL or Duke of Edinburgh Award in KS4.

 A few Primary pupils with SEMH transfer to a SEMH Secondary School at the end of Key Stage 2 and those with Learning Difficulties remain at Elms.

-The Specialist Teaching and Learning and Outreach Service is based at Elms School.
 Staff from Elms School deliver training to other Kent schools in Team Teach and Restorative approaches.
 As a school, we follow the Thrive approach and we were one of the first schools in Kent to embrace the approach.